 Introduction: Oral submucous fibrosis (OSMF) is a potentially malignant disorder carrying a high risk of malignant transformation.
 A wide range of treatment modalities have been proposed for oral submucous fibrosis but none have proved curative or reduced the morbidity significantly.
+Shankar and co authors have reviewed the most common mucosal diseases and identified the current treatment approaches systemically and locally.
+Systemic bioavailability of curcumin is less.
+Local drug delivery may provide a more targeted and efficient drug-delivery option than systemic delivery for diseases of the oral mucosa.
+Oral diseases can be effectively treated by systemic and local therapeutic approaches, due to the ease of the oral cavity accessibility

-Very few researches have shown the efficacy of curcumin as targeted local drug delivery in oral submucous fibrosis.
+Very few researches have shown the efficacy of curcumin as combination of systemic and targeted local drug delivery in oral submucous fibrosis.
 Hence the study was planned.
-In vitro & in vivo studies suggested curcumin as an anticancer, antioxidant & antiinflammatory agent.
-Thus based on this literature survey the study was undertaken.

-Aim: To evaluate the efficacy of 10% curcumin mucoadhesive gel for the treatment of clinical stage 2 OSMF patients.
+Aim: The aim of the study was to evaluate the efficacy of curcumin 250 mg capsules and 5% curcumin mucoadhesive gel in stage 2 OSMF patients.